econnet/econ/do.rst

 The risk is

-- taken by creditors if financed by bonds.
+- taken by creditors if financed by bonds and
-- considered via the interest rate on the bonds.
+- considered via the interest rate on the bonds

 The amount of profit advances is based on